-If you’re looking for further ideas and inspiration for Jordan, please check out my other Jordan blog posts here.
+If you’re looking for further ideas and inspiration for Jordan, please check out my other Jordan blog posts here or below:

-Disclaimer: This visit to Jordan was entirely paid for by myself and there was no involvement from the tourism board or a hotel.
+Disclaimer: This visit to Jordan was entirely paid for by myself.
+There was no involvement from the tourism board or a hotel.
 This is an independent guide.